Henry McStay

-Henry Matthew Patrick McStay (born 6 March 1985) is a retired footballer from Lurgan in Northern Ireland, is currently the Head Physio at Leeds United.
+Henry Matthew Patrick McStay (born 6 March 1985) is an Irish retired footballer who is the Head Physio at Leeds United.

 His preferred position was right back, though towards the latter end of his career played in a more central defensive role.
 He is a former Republic of Ireland U21 international.

 Club career

 Henry began his club career with Leeds United without ever breaking through in to the first team.

 Henry went on loan to Halifax Town for a short period in search of first team football.
 His loan move ended in November 2004 after suffering a knee injury.

-When his contract with Leeds ended, he joined Portadown in his native Northern Ireland, turning down offers from Aberdeen, Bohemian or Finn Harps.
+When his contract with Leeds ended, he joined Portadown in his native Northern Ireland, turning down offers from Aberdeen, Bohemians or Finn Harps.

-After impressing for Portadown, Henry got the chance to move to Royal Antwerp FC.
+After impressing for Portadown, Henry got the chance to move to Royal Antwerp.
 However, due to homesickness, McStay ended his contract with the Belgian club at the end of January 2008 and went in search of a new start in Britain.

 In January 2008, Henry moved to Morecambe.
 In April, he signed a new two-year contract with Morecambe.

 In June 2010, Henry moved to Portadown whom he previously played for signing a one-year contract.
 Due to personal commitments a move to Bradford Park Avenue arose where Henry spent just over a season before retiring due to a recurring knee injury.

 International career

 Henry played international football for Northern Ireland's Under 17s before opting for the Republic of Ireland.
 A strong defender who played for the Republic's Under 19s and Under 21s, he is also an expert penalty taker.

 He was one of the stars as Ireland won the European Youth Olympic Festival in Spain in 2001.

 Henry made his Republic of Ireland Under 21 debut v Portugal U21s on 24 February 2004.

-On 25 March 2005, in a 2006 UEFA European Under-21 Football Championship qualifying match against Israel U21, Henry conceded an own goal while trying to clear the ball in the 6th minute, deflecting the ball into the net.
+On 25 March 2005, in a 2006 UEFA European Under-21 Football Championship qualifying match against Israel U21, Henry conceded an own goal while trying to clear the ball in the sixth minute, deflecting the ball into the net.
 However, he redeemed himself by scoring a goal with a header via Willo Flood's free-kick in the 35th minute.
 However, Ireland U21 lost the match 3-1.

 Physio

-After retiring he came a physio at Leeds United, where he worked several years as an Assistant Physio, before becoming Head Physio in the summer of 2018 after the departure of Steve Megson.
+After retiring he became a physio at Leeds United, where he worked several years as an Assistant Physio, before becoming Head Physio in the summer of 2018 after the departure of Steve Megson.